NiNiyas/autoscan/README.md

         },
         ```

-    1. Disable mime type checking in your config file.
-This is not currently supported with Rclone Crypt Decoding.
+    2. Disable mime type checking in your config file.
+This is not currently supported with rclone Crypt Decoding.
-       Rclone crypt encodes file paths and encrypts files causing Google Drive to reports all files in a crypt as '"
+       rclone crypt encodes file paths and encrypts files causing Google Drive to reports all files in a crypt as '"
        mimeType": "application/octet-stream"'.

        `"MIME_TYPES": false`

-    1. Add in your Rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
-This will tell Plex Autoscan to map
+    3. Add in your rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
+This will tell Autoscan to map
-       Rclone crypt paths on Google Drive to their local counterpart.
+       rclone crypt paths on Google Drive to their local counterpart.

           ```json
           "SERVER_PATH_MAPPINGS": {